flyingmachine/brave-clojure-web/content/namespaces.md

 draft: true
 ---

-Within each of us is lives a librarian, a fantastical creature who delights in the organizational arts.
-Day and night, he yearns to to bring order to your codebase.
-Happily, Clojure provides a suite of tools designed specifically for aiding your inner librarian in its constant struggle against the forces of chaos.
+Within each of us is lives a librarian named Melvil, a fantastical creature who delights in the organizational arts.
+Day and night, Melvil yearns to bring order to your codebase.
+Happily, Clojure provides a suite of tools designed specifically for aiding this homunculus in its constant struggle against the forces of chaos.

 These tools allow you to keep your code organized by grouping related